caseBread/caseBread/README.md

-### Welcome to my Github!
-I'm Geonu Kim 👋
+### 👋 Welcome to my Github !
+I'm Geonu Kim

-I am a student majoring in Computer Engineering at Kyung Hee University </br>
+I am a student majoring in Computer Engineering at Kyung Hee University. </br>
-Currently, I am working as a front-end developer at Cashwalk Inc.
+Currently, I am working as a front-end developer at [@Cashwalk](https://github.com/cashwalk) Inc.</br>
+I believe that good design, combined with efficient functionality, can greatly enhance the user experience !

 </br>